 When you have solved the problem of controlling the attention of the child, you have solved the entire problem of its education. —Maria Montessori

-One Brooklyn afternoon in particular still influences the way I think about focus and self control.
-My normally-active, nearly three-year-old Maeve was coming off of a dreadful cold, and she was sitting uncharacteristically sedentary in the sandbox.
-In contrast, a similarly-aged little guy was bringing loads of spirit to his play.
-Bearing his fireman costume, he hopped in and out of the sandbox, alternating between sand play and orbiting the premises.
-Every so often, he’d stop to make a psssht sound and aim his pretend hose at various structures, then he’d be back on his “rounds.”
+Wearing his fireman costume, he hopped in and out of the sandbox, alternating between sand play and orbiting the premises.
+Every so often, he’d stop to make a “psssht” sound and aim his pretend hose at various structures, then he’d be back on his rounds.

 She went on to share how hard it was to get him to follow directions, sit quietly and stay with tasks, and how she worried that he’d never be ready for school.

-I remember pausing, frozen with inner conflict: “Wow, how can we see the same child in such different ways?
-How can such active engagement appear as lack of focus?
-But who am I to judge anyone else’s parenting?
-I’d hate it if someone judged me.
-Her perceptions are hers to have...”
-Unable to stay quiet, I shared how curious I had become about how young brains develop and how focus, in particular, develops at early ages.
-I asked her if she had read the book I was reading -- Mind in the Making by Ellen Galinsky -- and shared a bit about it.
+I remember thinking, “Wow, how can we see the same child in such different ways?
+How can such active engagement appear as lack of focus?”
+Careful to do everything in my power to take even a hint of judgement out of my voice, I tried to share how curious I had become about how young brains develop and how focus develops at early ages.
+I asked her if she had read the book I was reading — Mind in the Making by Ellen Galinsky — and shared a bit about it.

 I’m not sure I made a dent in her thinking, but that moment really changed mine.

 Focus and self control are critical, foundational skills.
-They are the building blocks we need to form a larger set of executive functions that enable us to manage our attention, our emotions, and our behavior.
-Without the ability to direct and shift our attention as needed, we can’t effectively take in and process information, collaborate, reflect, evaluate our options and act in service of goals.
+They are the building blocks we need to form a larger set of executive functions that enable us to manage our attention, emotions, and behavior.
+Without the ability to direct and shift our attention, we can’t effectively take in and process information, collaborate, reflect, evaluate our options and act in service of goals.
 And this couldn’t be more true in our world that has become increasingly distracting.

 Focus is so often mistaken for the ability to sit still.
-But it shouldn’t be, because learning to control your own attention, emotions, and behavior is an active, messy process -- just like all learning.
-On that Brooklyn afternoon, Maeve was not more advanced, she was really just sick, and our fireman friend was actively learning these skills.
+But it shouldn’t be, because learning to control your own attention, emotions, and behavior is an active, messy process — just like all learning.
+On that Brooklyn afternoon, our fireman friend was actively figuring out these skills.

 The more experimentation, experience and active engagement our children enjoy, the more creative, flexible and, yes, focused their brains will become.
 Their brains are not optimized to sit still, to always stay calm or to easily comply with directions on the first try.
-They need to move in and out of play, to discover their interests, to experience dysregulation in order to learn how to regulate once again, and to learn for themselves when and how to direct and shift their focus.
+Kids need to move in and out of play, to discover their interests, to experience dysregulation in order to learn how to regulate, and to learn for themselves when and how to direct and shift their focus.

 First, think long term.
 Executive function skills and the parts of the brain that drive them to start to develop in infancy, but they do not solidify until early adulthood.
 We have plenty of time on this one.

 Support them.
 Once you start to understand how this fascinating set of skills work, and how they develop, you’ll find ways to support them at every turn.
-And, it can really help to break up focus and self control into smaller, more manageable pieces.
-In Mind in the Making Galinksky breaks down focus and self control into the following four components:
+Here are 7 ways to help your child develop focus and everything you need to know about executive function skills!